bgruening/wilson-app/Readme2.md

 WIlsON can be tested on our [official demonstration server](http://loosolab.mpi-bn.mpg.de/apps/wilson/).

+Usage instructions can be found in the extensive [documentation](https://github.molgen.mpg.de/loosolab/wilson-apps/wiki).

 The underlying WIlsON R package can be downloaded [here](https://github.molgen.mpg.de/loosolab/wilson).

-Please make sure to check our other projects at http://loosolab.mpi-bn.mpg.de/.
+Please make sure to check our other projects at [loosolab](http://loosolab.mpi-bn.mpg.de/).

 ## How to use it?
 A detailed manual on the WIlsON app can be found [here](https://github.molgen.mpg.de/loosolab/wilson-apps/wiki).
 For a quick start without further reading, a set of step by step use cases are provided [here](https://github.molgen.mpg.de/loosolab/wilson-apps/wiki#use_cases) or within the App.